hashicorp/nomad/website/source/docs/secrets/consul/index.html.md

 Success!
 Data written to: consul/config/access
 ```

-In this case, we've configured Vault to connect to Consul
+In this case, we've configured Nomad to connect to Consul
 on the default port with the loopback address.
 We've also provided
 an ACL token to use with the `token` parameter.
-Vault must have a management
+Nomad must have a management
 type token so that it can create and revoke ACL tokens.

 The next step is to configure a role.
 A role is a logical name that maps